codebyArya-bit/Conversational-Chatbot/VERCEL_DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide
+# Vercel Frontend Deployment Guide

 ## Overview
+**Note**: This project now uses hybrid deployment (Backend on Render + Frontend on Vercel).
+For complete deployment instructions, see `HYBRID_DEPLOYMENT_GUIDE.md`.

-This guide will help you deploy both the frontend and backend of the Conversational Chatbot to Vercel.
+This guide explains how to deploy only the frontend React application to Vercel.

 ## Prerequisites
 - Vercel account (free tier available)